What does a alcohol and drug Addiction Counselor in Connecticut do? What is Their Job Role?

 Department of Public Health, Professional Counselor Licensure

 The Connecticut Department of Public Health is responsible for overseeing Professional Counselor Licensure and regulating counseling practices in the state.
-Applicants must provide required proof of education to be eligible for the licensure examination.
+Applicants must provide required proof of education to be eligible for the licensure certification examination for alcohol and drug abuse.
 The Department of Public Health also enforces a period of practice under supervision for all new licensees.

 410 Capitol Avenue, MS #12APP